feretyhok/feretyhok/README.md

 - 👋 Hi, I’m @feretyhokdfs
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...asd
 - 🌱 I’m currently learning ...hfds
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...yu